Chloé Zhao makes Oscar history, winning best director

-At a socially distanced Oscar ceremony retooled for the pandemic, Chloé Zhao made history Sunday.
-The “Nomadland” filmmaker won best directo r, becoming just the second woman in the 93 year of the Academy Awards to win the award and the first woman of color.
+At a socially distanced Oscar ceremony retooled for the pandemic, Chloé Zhao made history.
+The “Nomadland” filmmaker won best directo r on Sunday, becoming just the second woman in the 93 year of the Academy Awards to win the award and the first woman of color.

 Only Kathryn Bigelow, 11 years ago for “The Hurt Locker,” had previously won the award.
 The win, widely expected, caps the extraordinary rise of the China-born Zhao, a lyrical filmmaker whose “Nomadland” is just her third feature.
 Her film, the favorite to win best picture, is a wistful open-road drama about itinerant life in the American West.